eadium/2018_2___proto__/README.md

 # Quizzy backend

-Small API server to authenticate and process user data for Quizzy frontend.
+An API server to authenticate and process user data for Quizzy frontend.

 ## Repos